balena-io-examples/alwaysai-starter-apps/README.md

 1. Choose the app you want to run (be sure to update all paths accordingly if you choose another app): `hello_world`
 2. `cd` into the app directory: `cd /usr/src/alwaysai-starter-apps/hello_world`
-3. Run `aai install` command: `ALWAYSAI_HOME=/usr/src/alwaysai-starter-apps/hello_world aai app install`.
+3. Run `aai install` command: `ALWAYSAI_HOME=$(pwd) aai app install`.
 This command will most likely fail on the last part (`Install python virtual environment`), but that is fine as long as the models were downloaded correctly on the step before.

 ### Run the app